Party Like a Rockstar: Critical performance

 Nathan Rabin of The A.V.
 Club stated that the song was "one of my favorite guilty pleasures of the past few years: 'Party Like A Rockstar' by Shop Boyz, a hip-hop group whose conception of the rock-star mentality—which not so coincidentally is also the name of its debut album—began and ended with smashing guitars, staying up late, and saying 'totally' or 'dude' every other sentence."

 Amid accusations of Freak Nasty taking advantage of the popularity of the Shop Boyz song, he responded in Billboard magazine's letters to the editor, stating in part, "I expect any artist that's signed to a major to do far better than any independent artist.
 Unlike Shop Boyz, I don't have a video.
 I also don't have any radio play or marketing.
 They do.
 My song sounds totally different from theirs, and our names are distinctly different.
 So how can consumers be confused?
 I have much love and respect for Shop Boyz, and I would never do anything to block their shine."

 Remixes

 The song was officially remixed featuring verses from fellow hip hop rappers Lil Wayne, Jim Jones and Chamillionaire, with more guitar riffs included.
 Jones' verse however does not appear on the official iTunes release of the remix.
 A line from Lil Wayne's verse in this remix was later used in The Game's 2011 single "Martians vs. Goblins", with Lil Wayne being officially credited as a feature on the Game's track.

-A unofficial remix was produced by crunk music legend Lil Jon.
-Additionally there were also "freestyles" recorded by hip hop rappers J. R. Writer of Dipset, Trina and Bow Wow.
+An unofficial remix was produced by crunk music legend Lil Jon.
+Additionally, there were also "freestyles" recorded by hip hop rappers J. R. Writer of Dipset, Trina and Bow Wow.

 In media

 The song was featured in the video game NBA Live 08.

+The song was featured in the US television series The Wire, "React Quotes".

 The song was covered by Kidz Bop, but also featured in the 13th album.